ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 integrals over the whole set of pixels composing the Voronoi cell.
 As noted by the author, the precision of the method is directly related to the size of the Voronoi cell.
 Consequently, if the original density image is too small relatively to the number of stipples, there might be quality issues.
-Finally, we used a fixed number of iteration ($n=50$) instead of using the difference in the standard deviation of the area of the Voronoi regions as in the original paper since the definition of the rejection criterion was not clear in the original article and quite arbitrary.
+We used a fixed number of iteration ($n=50$) instead of using the difference in the standard deviation of the area of the Voronoi regions as in the original paper since the definition of the rejection criterion was not clear in the original article and quite arbitrary.

+Last, we added a threshold parameter that allows to perform a pre-processing of the densty image.
+Any pixel with a gray level above the threshold is set to the threshold value before normalizing the density image.
+This was necessary for replicating some of the original images (see results section for further explanation).

 # Results

 We display only the output of our replication to be compared with the ones in the original articles.
 The climbing shoe (figure @fig:shoe), the corn plant (figure @fig:corn) and the large Peperomia plants (figure @fig:large-plant) are very similar to the images displayed in the original article.
+It it to be noted that we used different thresholds in order to obtain white areas similmar to the original images.
+Without such threshold there would be no reason to have white areas as for example in the leaves of figure @fig:large-plant.

-However, for the small Peperomia (figure @fig:small-plant), the output of our replication may be considered to be at a lower quality.
-The hard edges are maintained by the stipple drawing as in the original but the differences in shading in our replication is not obvious compated to the original one.
-Most probably, the limited resolution of the input image may be a critical factor but it is not clear if the author used these small resolution versions or if he used higher resolutions.
+For the small Peperomia (figure @fig:small-plant), the output of our replication may be considered to be not exactly similar.
+If the hard edges are maintained by the stipple drawing, the differences in shading in our replication is not obvious compared to the original image.
+Most probably, the limited resolution of the input image may be a limiting factor but it is not clear if the author used these small resolution versions or if he used higher resolutions.
+We tested this hypothesis using a bigger image showing leaf with different shading (figure {#fig:leafs}) and in such a case, shading is visible in the output.

 ![Climbing shoe (1300x1300), 5 000 dots, 50 iterations, fixed point size](./shoe_1300x1300_org-stipple.pdf){#fig:shoe}